 The disadvantages and cons of auditory learning are:

-- Retaining information– Auditory learners may struggle to retain information that’s not delivered in auditory form.
+- Retaining information– auditory learners may struggle to retain information that’s not delivered in auditory form.

 - Test-taking- test-taking is generally more challenging for auditory learners as they may take longer to process visual information.